FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 1. ___Search mode___ - It just picks the average global position of all enemy aircrafts and moves towards that location until the detection ray catches something.
 2. ___Evade mode___ - If targeted for too long, and is being shot at, turn left at max_bank.

 A little modification to the targeting code.
-If there is an imbalance between the ally and enemy planes, there should be a a "gang up" mode.
+If there is an imbalance between the ally and enemy planes, there should be a "gang up" mode.

 Add a Area 2D to the movement component to detect enemy planes.
 Add an export variable to exclude the detection of the parent plane(self).